IGNF/myria3d/README.md

 - `train.py`: Training of the semantic segmentation neural network on aerial Lidar point clouds.
 - `predict.py`: Applying model on unseen data.

 Code is packaged for easy deployment (see below).
-Only trained models are not public-hosted at the moment.
+Trained models are not public-hosted at the moment.

+This Lidar Segmentation repository is heavily based on the following [template](https://github.com/ashleve/lightning-hydra-template).
+Please refer to its README for documentation on its general logic.

 ## How to use